Mathis Albert

-Mathis Albert (born May 21, 2009) is an American soccer player who plays as a winger for youth academy of German Bundesliga side Borussia Dortmund.
+Mathis Albert (born May 21, 2009) is an American professional soccer player who plays as a winger and attacking midfielder for club Borussia Dortmund and the United States national team.

-Career

 Club career

 Albert was born on May 21, 2009, in Greenville, South Carolina.
-He obtained French and German citizenship.
-He was born to a French father and an American mother of German descent.
-As a youth player, he joined the youth academy of American side LA Galaxy.
-He received interest from Dutch and French sides while playing for the club.
+Albert was born to a French father and an American mother of German descent, giving him citizenship to both countries through Jus sanguinis (right of blood).
+As a youth player, he joined the academy of American side LA Galaxy.
+Albert received interest from Dutch and French sides while playing for the club.
 He started training with their reserve team ahead of the 2024 season.
-In 2024, he joined the youth academy of German Bundesliga side Borussia Dortmund.
+In 2024, he joined the youth academy of German side Borussia Dortmund.

 Albert was a member of the Dortmund squad that competed in the 2025 FIFA Club World Cup, becoming, at the age of 16 years and 27 days, the youngest player of the tournament, although he never came off the bench.
+On April 26, 2026, at 16 years and 340 days old, he became the youngest American to play in the Bundesliga by coming onto the pitch in the final minutes of the 4–0 win against SC Freiburg.
+This surpassed the previous American record held by Giovanni Reyna who was 17 years and 2 months old at debut.

 International career

 Albert is a United States youth international.
 He has played for the United States national under-15 team, the United States national under-16 team, and the United States national under-17 team.

+Albert was one of the 16 players who were called up for the March 2026 friendlies by United States under-19 team head coach Gonzalo Segares.
+He made his debut with the United States under-19 team in a 4–0 victory over Wales under-19 team on March 28, 2026.

+Albert was one of the 28 players were called up with the United States national team by head coach Mauricio Pochettino for friendly matches against Peru, Chile, Mexico, and Canada on September 26 and 29 and October 3 and 6, 2026 respectively.
+He made his senior team debut in the 4–1 win over Peru as a substitute, almost immediately drawing a penalty shot for Malik Tillman that was converted.

 Style of play

-Albert mainly operates as a winger.
-He can operate as a left-winger or as a right-winger.
-He is right-footed.
-He is known for his speed.
-He is also known for his dribbling ability.
-He has been described as "poses a great goal threat for a winger".
+Albert is right-footed.
+He is known for his speed and for his dribbling ability.